a place to write your heart out. anonymous submissions for when you feel it. it doesn’t have to make sense. this is an invitation.

 since they denied my insurance.

-collections can’t wait to collect.
+collections is fiending to collect.

 we receive another bill.